From the Quantum Breakdown Model to the Lattice Gauge Theory: Quantum breakdown model

 The quantum breakdown model displays a wide variety of dynamical phases, including many-body localization, Hilbert space fragmentation, and quantum chaos \cite{lian2023quantumbreakdown,liu20232d,hu2024bosonic,chen2024quantum}.
 As shown in Ref.\cite{lian2023quantumbreakdown}, the $q=1$ quantum breakdown model has almost all eigenstates solvable when $N=3$, while it exhibits quantum chaos with many-body scar states when $N$ is large.
 Interestingly, a dynamical breakdown transition is controlled by the ratio between the interaction strength and the on-site potential.
 A considerably large interaction is required to overcome the energy barrier induced by the on-site potential, leading to the proliferation of electrons.

 In this paper, we study the \emph{minimal quantum breakdown models} which are defined by the requirement

-In contrast to the quantum chaotic phase established in the large $N$ regime, we will show that the $N=2q+1$ case have a large number of conserved quantities that make this model almost exactly solvable.
+In contrast to the quantum chaotic phase established in the large $N$ regime, we will show that the $N=2q+1$ case has a large number of conserved quantities that make this model almost exactly solvable.